JohnTelford/rstblog/source/_build/html/_sources/sphinx.rst.txt

    - Work in Progress

-Sphinx is a  web site generator framework for creating web sites and other types of documentation.
-It requires using Markdown or reStructuredText for editing  text material
+Sphinx is a  web site generator framework that abstracts  Markdown or reStructuredText  text editing language, producing HTML, CSS, and JavaScript  for browsers to render web sites using builtin interpreters.

 This blog is an example of using Sphinx and reStructuredText